rust-lang/book/src/ch04-01-what-is-ownership.md

 differently from the usual shallow copying and we can leave it out.

-Rust has a special annotation called the `Copy` trait that we can place on types like these (we’ll talk more about traits in Chapter 23).
+Rust has a special annotation called the `Copy` trait that we can place on types like these (we’ll talk more about traits in Chapter 10).
 If a type has the `Copy` trait, an older variable is still usable after assignment.
-Rust will not let us annotate a type with the `Copy` trait if the type, or any of its parts, has implemented `drop`.
+Rust will not let us annotate a type with the `Copy` trait if the type, or any of its parts, has implemented the `Drop` trait.
 If the type needs something special to happen when the value goes out of scope and we add the `Copy` annotation to that type, we will get a compile-time error.

 So what types are `Copy`?
 You can check the documentation for the given type to be sure, but as a rule of thumb, any group of simple scalar values can be Copy,